 - Training and Education

 The British Orthopaedic Association was founded in 1918 with twelve founding members.
-It now has over 4000 members worldwide, the majority based in the United Kingdom and Ireland.
+We now have over 4,700 members worldwide, the majority based in the United Kingdom and Ireland.
 It is a pivotal organisation within the British surgical scene, representing some 40% of the total surgical workforce.

-Membership is made up of Consultants (active or retired), Surgeons in training and Staff and Associate specialist grades (SAS).
-There are over five hundred overseas members.
+Membership is made up of Consultants (active or retired), Staff and Associate specialist grades (SAS) and trainees.
+There are almost 300 overseas members.

 The British Orthopaedic Association is a registered charity and a company limited by guarantee.